globaleaks/whistleblowing-software/README.md

     export PYTHONPATH=`pwd`
     ./bin/startglobaleaks

+Now you may point your browser to http://127.0.0.1:8082/login and configure your node with login: admin password: globaleaks

+If you want to try on Mac OS X, follow the instructions to setup [virtualenv on OSX](http://jamiecurle.co.uk/blog/installing-pip-virtualenv-and-virtualenvwrapper-on-os-x/)

+Have fun :)

+p.s.
+For FUTURE STABLE RELEASE the procedure will became:
 The following procedure instead gets the submodules (GLClient and GLBackend) at one specified commit version.
 It represents the latest "stable release" (considering that the project is under development, maybe the latest update branches do not work well).